Vodafone in talks to sell Italian unit to Swisscom

 Last month, Vodafone rejected a proposal from Iliad to merge their Italian businesses in a deal valuing Vodafone Italy at 10.45 billion euros.

-The British mobile phone operator had already rejected an 11.25-billion-euro approach by Iliad and private equity group Apax Partners in February 2022.
+The British mobile phone operator had already rebuffed an 11.25-billion-euro approach by Iliad and private equity group Apax Partners in February 2022.

 Vodafone reported earlier this month that its third-quarter revenues fell 2.3 percent to 11.4 billion euros on poor performances across Italy and Spain.